Globalstar

 Globalstar, Inc. is an American telecommunications company that operates a satellite constellation in low Earth orbit (LEO) for satellite phone, low-speed data transmission and Earth observation.
 The Globalstar second-generation constellation consists of 25 satellites.
+In April 2026, Amazon announced an agreement to acquire Globalstar and merge it into its Amazon Leo business unit with the acquisition intended to close in 2027.

 History

-The Globalstar project was launched in 1991 as a joint venture of Loral Corporation and Qualcomm.
-On March 24, 1994, the two sponsors announced the formation of Globalstar LP, a limited partnership established in the U.S., with financial participation from eight other companies, including Alcatel, AirTouch, Deutsche Aerospace, Hyundai, and Vodafone.
-At that time, the company predicted the system would launch in 1998, based on an investment of $1.8 billion.

-Globalstar said in March 1994 that it expected to charge $0.65 per minute for cellular service, compared to $3 per minute from Iridium.
-By then it had a worldwide license from the World Administrative Radio Conference.
-Globalstar received its US spectrum allocation from the FCC in January 1995, and continued to negotiate with other nations for rights to use the same radio frequencies in their countries.
+The Globalstar project was launched in 1991 as a joint venture between Loral Space & Communications and Qualcomm.
+On March 24, 1994, the companies announced the formation of Globalstar LP, a limited partnership in the United States with financial participation from eight additional firms, including Alcatel, AirTouch, Deutsche Aerospace, Hyundai, and Vodafone.
+The system was projected to enter service in 1998 at an estimated cost of $1.8 billion.
+In 1994, Globalstar projected pricing of $0.65 per minute, compared to the approximately $3 per minute the competing Iridium service charged.
+The company obtained a worldwide license from the World Administrative Radio Conference and received U.S. spectrum allocation from the Federal Communications Commission (FCC) in January 1995, while continuing to negotiate international frequency rights.